1929 Half Dollar Value Checker: Errors List, “D” & “S” Mint Mark Worth

 2. Where is the mint mark on a 1929 half dollar?

-The mint mark on 1929 Walking Liberty half dollars appears on the reverse (back) side, positioned at the lower left near the rocky outcrop where the mountain pine branch grows.
+The mint mark on 1929 Walking Liberty half dollars appears on the reverse (the back side), positioned at the lower left near the rocky outcrop below the eagle.
 Look for either “D” indicating Denver Mint production or “S” for San Francisco Mint.
-No Philadelphia coins were produced in 1929.
+No Philadelphia Mint coins were produced in 1929 for general circulation.

 3. How much is a 1929 half dollar worth?